darrylmabini/docker-compose-drupal-8/README.md

 - **/drupal-data/sites** - Site specific configurations such us database connection settings, services settings, etc. can be found in inside this directory.

-  - For multi-site setup that contains site-specific modules and themes can also be moved into this directory to avoid them showing up on every site.
+  - Site specific modules and themes for multi-site setup can be moved into this directory to avoid them showing up on every site.
   - It also contains the storage of site-specific files.
 This includes files uploaded by users (such as images) and site configuration (**active** and **staged**).

 - **/drupal-data/themes** - All contributed and custom themes and subthemes.
 Please note that subthemes do require the base theme to be installed here as well.